brimittleman/personalWebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Candidate at the University of Chicago.
 I study Genetics and Genomics.
 My work focuses on using natural human variation to understand how the genome works.
+I am interested in pursuing a career in law in order to fasciliate responsible conduct of research and the effective implementation of new genomics technologies into society.
+Outside of work, I enjoy swinging on the flying trapeze and cheering for the Duke University Blue Devils!